 Also known as the "Bridge Apartments," these four blocky buildings sit directly on top of the Trans-Manhattan Expressway—the part of I-95 that passes through upper Manhattan right before the George Washington Bridge—and are home to about 4,000 people.

 How exactly did these apartments (with balconies, no less!) manage to get built above a thoroughfare as fume-filled and noisy as I-95?
-It turns out they were designed by Brown & Guenther and constructed in 1964 as the city looked for new ways to create middle-income housing.
+Designed by Brown & Guenther, they were constructed in 1964 as the city looked for new ways to create middle-income housing.

 Sheathed in aluminum, the buildings sit on four concrete platforms that double as the foundation (the exact location is between 178th and 179th Streets in Washington Heights).
 As you would imagine, the shaking from the trucks can be felt inside, and when the windows are open, it's loud.